 Some reports also indicated that contractors were directed to target people with darker skin.
 That, however, may not be so insidious.
 Some facial recognition tech in the past has come under scrutiny for not working as well for people of color, which could be owed to the companies largely only testing the tech on white people.
 It’s likely Google wants to avoid that scrutiny and develop tech that works for a diverse range of people.

 The reports also detailed the devices that the contractors used to take facial scans.
 As can be seen in the images, the device that was used is clearly a phone — but it looks like it has some kind of security cage around it.
 It’s unclear if Google simply used Pixel 4 prototypes, with Google’s Project Soli tech, or if it used different, purpose-built devices altogether.
 The device seems to look like all the Pixel 4 leaks, showing a phone with a larger forehead.
-We also know that Google finalized the design for the Pixel 4 months ago, given the fact that it started teasing the device with images of the phone as early as June.
+We also know that Google finalized the design for the

 The Google Pixel 4 is expected to be officially announced on October 15 at an event in New York City.